Devil's Rock: Ecology

 Devil's Rock is located inside an ecotone, a transitionary area between separate ecoregions: the boreal forest and the Great Lakes-St. Lawrence forest.
-The vegetation at the peak of Devil's Rock is mostly stunted. blueberry bushes are plentiful there, as are balsam fir trees.
+The vegetation at the peak of Devil's Rock is mostly stunted.
+Blueberry bushes are plentiful there, as are balsam fir trees.
 Eastern spruce budworms can be found feeding on fir trees in the area.

-Peregrine falcons hunt and roost in the area, and are often sighted at Devil's Rock.
+Peregrine falcons hunt and roost in the area and are often sighted at Devil's Rock.
 Other birds present around the cliffs include American yellow warblers, Nashville warblers, and Chestnut-sided warblers.

 Recreation

 The cliffs of Devil's Rock can be easily viewed from Lake Timiskaming and approached by boat.
 There are five former mining tunnels that are today accessible from the water, though a flashlight is necessary to safely explore them.

 The peak is accessed through two hiking trails, the shorter being a mostly-flat path which is 2 km long and accessessible from a roadside entry point along Highway 567.
-The trail is usable in all seasons, and is amenable to snowshoes in winter.
+The trail is usable in all seasons and is amenable to snowshoes in winter.
 The longer trail extends 3 km and is entered at the municipally-owned Bucke Park Campground, and features greater inclines than its counterpart which make it a more precarious hike in the winter.
 A number of smaller, meandering paths lead to viewing points along the clifftops.

 Rock climbing is possible at Devil's Rock but rare, with belays bolted into the cliff face to enable multi-pitch climbing.
-Rock climbing has been practiced at Devil's Rock since at least 1929, when Aleister Crowley attempted to ascend the Finger of God section of the cliffs along a route now known as "Samson".
+Rock climbing has been practiced at Devil's Rock since at least 1929.
 There are eleven named ascensions up the cliffs, including "The Awe Inspiring Rites" and "Bombay Sapphire".

 Despite a lack of official signage, Devil's Rock is one of the stops recommended by those travelling the Temiskaming Loop, one of the top ten motorcycle rides in North America.

 There are very few fences and no supervisors to keep hikers from falling over the cliffs at Devil's Rock.
 Signs along the overlook's trails provide warnings when approaching the cliffs, and a large white cross is installed at the edge to remind visitors that the 300 ft fall from the height of Devil's Rock is deadly.